-Details of the remuneration of Executive Directors and senior executives during the financial year are set out in the Remuneration Report section of the Directors' Report.
-The fixed remuneration paid to Executive Directors and senior executives is clearly distinguished from the cash fees paid to Non-Executive Directors.
+Details of the remuneration of executive directors and senior executives during the financial year are set out in the Remuneration Report section of the Directors' Report.
+The fixed remuneration paid to executive directors and senior executives is clearly distinguished from the cash fees paid to non-executive directors.

-The Company believes that its measures of equity-based remuneration are appropriate to incentivise Non-Executive Directors in a Company of Variscan's size and limited resources.
-In the 2014-2015 year Non-Executive Directors received options.
-In accordance with the guidelines for Non-Executive Director remuneration those options do not have any performance hurdles attached.
-Shareholders' approval was obtained in advance of the issues.
-Accordingly the remuneration of Non-Executive Directors during the financial year comprised of cash fees, superannuation payments and share options.
+The Company believes that its measures of equity-based remuneration are appropriate to incentivise non-executive directors in a Company of Variscan's size and limited resources.
+However in the 2015-2016 year non-executive directors did not receive any equity-based remuneration.
+Accordingly the remuneration of non-executive directors during the financial year comprised of cash fees and superannuation payments.

-Details of the remuneration of Non-Executive Directors during the financial year are set out in the Remuneration Report section of the Directors' Report.
+Details of the remuneration of non-executive directors during the financial year are set out in the Remuneration Report section of the Directors' Report.